vbrick/sample-code/README.md

 # Vbrick Sample Code

 This repository holds various sample code and examples for using the [Vbrick Rev](https://vbrick.com/enterprise-video-platform/) API.

 Refer to the Vbrick [documentation](https://revdocs.vbrick.com/reference) for more information.

+Note: Sample code provided here are examples.
+This sample code is distributed "as is", with no warranty expressed or implied, and no guarantee for accuracy or applicability to your purpose.

 ## Contents